What is No Claims Bonus (NCB)?

 Protecting your No Claims Bonus

 Most insurers will give you the option to protect your NCB.
 This means that if you were forced to make a claim after an incident involving an uninsured motorist, or if your car is damaged by fire or stolen, your NCB will be protected.
+This will be an additional fee on top of your insurance premium.

 Transferring your No Claims Bonus

 You can transfer your NCB between insurers and from one car to the next.
+You will need to provide proof of your existing NCB.

 How many years No Claims Bonus can I get?